 Therefore, David was removed from its original location in 1873 to be displayed in the Accademia Gallery, an art museum in Florence.

-14. An exact replica was put on its original location
+14. A replica was put in its original location

 Are you planning to go to Florence?
-Then don’t be surprised to see David actually standing majestically on its original location right next to the Palazzo Vecchio!
+Then don’t be surprised to see David standing majestically in its original location right next to the Palazzo Vecchio!

-In 1910, it was decided to put a copy of David back on the original location, the spot that was chosen by the committee of 30 artists over 4 centuries ago.
+In 1910, it was decided to put a copy of David back in the original location, the spot that was chosen by the committee of 30 artists over 4 centuries ago.